Leoujo/explorer-challenge/README.md

 - Run `npm install -g yarn`

-## Brainstorm
+## Development
+### Concept
+The goal is to create an application similar to the VS Code Explorer, where users can view a list of items and groups (containing collapsible items).
+Both individual items and groups can be deleted.
+This project follows clean code practices and includes unit and integration tests to ensure functionality and maintainability.

+### Hands on
-When developing this application, my first step was taking a screenshot of the final result and sketch over it which components would be present.
+To begin, I took a screenshot of the final result and sketch over it which components would exist.

 <div align="center">
 	<img src="src/assets/images/project-sketch.png" />
 </div>

-Note: This sketch was created in [excalidraw](https://excalidraw.com/).
+Note: This sketch was created using [excalidraw](https://excalidraw.com/).

 - FileItem -> A basic file card displaying the file name.
 It has a delete option (an "X" button) that appears on hover.
 - FileGroup -> Contains a card and a collapsible area.
 The card that shows a folder name and includes a delete option (an "X" button) that appears on hover as well.
 The collapsable area is a FileList.